 All About Calcium

 This month, in celebration of Women’s Health Week, we’re putting ladies into the spotlight and diving deeper into everything to do with women’s health.
-In addition to releasing a women’s health Nutrition Score, we’ll be uncovering some key nutrition considerations for females to keep in mind.
+In addition to releasing a women’s health Nutrition Score to all of our free users for the month of May, we’ll be uncovering some key nutrition considerations for females to keep in mind.

 For this blog in particular, we’ll be talking all about calcium, the body’s most abundant mineral that many women aren’t getting enough of in their diets.